Why You Should Implement OT Cybersecurity Best Practices

 #2 Align the Right Remote Access Tools with the Right Use Cases

 Over the last year, with the largescale shift to remote work, VPN usage has spiked to an all-time high.
-Unfortunately, VPNs and other remote access technologies, like RDP, are being stretched beyond their legitimate use cases in ways that are clearly reckless.
-No where is the risk more potentially dangerous than within OT networks.
+Unfortunately, VPNs and other remote access technologies, like RDP, are being stretched beyond their legitimate use cases in clearly reckless ways.
+Nowhere is the risk more potentially dangerous than within OT networks.
 VPNs and RDPs need to be eliminated from usage in those instances involving privileged access and third-party access.

 #3 Understanding IT Security Versus OT Security

 In most organizations, the policies and service agreements to manage IT systems do not extend to the operational technology environment, creating a security and management gap.
 Managing security and risk in OT environments isn’t as simple as porting over IT security best practices into the OT system.
 Relying on consumer-grade remote access / support and other such IT solutions is certainly not adequate when it comes to protecting the most sensitive environments.

 OT technology obsolescence periods are much longer than IT.
 Some legacy systems have sometimes been in place for 20-25 years proliferate in OT environments.
 Compare this to the IT world where equipment rarely lasts more than five years.
 This results in outdated, diverse endpoints where patches aren’t available, or updates can’t be made due to low compute power.

 IT has had decades to mature security practices and minimize exposure.
 But the need to manage risk is universal, and organizations must adopt solutions and strategies to secure their OT environments based on their specific needs.

 #4 Apply Robust Privileged Credential Management Practices – And No Password Sharing!

 Password malpractice abounds in OT environments, and it continues to be a leading cause of breaches.
 Credentials are often shared internally and externally, and access is not limited to specific network devices or segments.